paulirish/devtools-frontend/docs/contributing/settings-experiments-features.md

 component, and allows configuration from a single source of truth.
 For live demos of features which are still under development, this can be very helpful as well.
-Presenters would have peace of mind, knowing that their feature is working correctly, as long as they are re-using the right command to launch Chromium.
+Presenters would have peace of mind, knowing that their feature is working correctly, as long as they are reusing the right command to launch Chromium.

 ### Define a new `base::Feature`